Action Network for XR

-There is a tailored link for every local group in the style joinxr.uk/xxxxx
+There should be a tailored link for every local group in the style joinxr.uk/xxxxx

-If it's working it will lead you to a pale blue form - get in touch if your link isn't set up yet.
+If it's working it will lead you to a pale blue form.

 In this folder - you can find GDPR compliant paper sign up forms and QR codes that point to your local group.
 Also templates for printing simple posters.

 For Local Group Organisers